netscaler/netscaler-k8s-node-controller/deploy/troubleshoot.md

 ## Customer Support

-As general support, while raising issue please provide following for faster debugging.
+As general support, while raising issues please provide following for faster debugging.

 Do a curl/ping from ADC to endpoint and do some captures.